 The ideal relative astrometric accuracy for MSATA is 5–10 mas in a catalog that covers the reference stars and science targets.
-This relative accuracy is expected to result in TA accuracy of 20 mas, or 1/10th of a MSA shutter width.
+This relative accuracy is expected to result in a TA accuracy of 20 mas, or 1/10th of a MSA shutter width.
 Relaxed accuracy is allowed, however, if the science case permits it.
-In general, MSATA will require space-based imaging, either with NIRCam, or from HST in approximately the last ten years.
+In general, MSATA will require space-based imaging, either with NIRCam, or from HST in approximately the last 10 years.
 Stars in older HST images may have proper motions that will compromise MSATA.

-NIRSpec's MSATA is carried out in one of the three TA bands, with the option to choose from a number of readout modes and patterns.
-The MSATA algorithm will take two exposures, with a half-shutter dither in both dispersion and cross-dispersion directions, in order to mitigate the effect of the MSA bars.
-Each exposure uses three groups and one integration, leading to a fixed sensitivity for each filter/readout pattern.
+NIRSpec's MSATA is carried out in one of the 3 TA bands, with the option to choose from a number of readout modes and patterns.
+The MSATA algorithm will take 2 exposures, with a half-shutter dither in both dispersion and cross-dispersion directions, in order to mitigate the effect of the MSA bars.
+Each exposure uses 3 groups and one integration, leading to a fixed sensitivity for each filter/readout pattern.
 Table 1 shows the ranges of magnitudes in the NIRSpec TA bands that will achieve S/N > 20, while also avoiding saturation.
 It is worth noting that any stars detected in 2MASS will saturate in NIRSpec's MSATA.

 Table 1.
 Brightness ranges for NIRSpec MSATA filter and readout pattern options

-|Readout pattern||S/N = 20||Saturation|
+|Readout mode||S/N = 20||Saturation|

 In cases where the density of stars is too high to identify suitably isolated MSATA reference stars, MSATA is not possible.
-Instead, the recommended strategy is to step the MSA configuration in the dispersion direction, taking science spectra at enough positions to ensure that the desired targets fall in the slitlets at one of the planned pointings.
+Instead, the recommended strategy is to step the MSA Configuration in the dispersion direction, taking science spectra at enough positions to ensure that the desired targets fall in the slitlets at one of the planned pointings.
 Users interested in this approach should consult the NIRSpec Target Acquisition Recommended Strategies article to determine the required dispersion-direction spatial coverage that will account for JWST's pointing uncertainty.
 More information about slitlet stepping can be found in the article on NIRSpec MOS Recommended Strategies.

-Density of MSATA Reference Objects
+Density of MSATA reference objects

 While MSATA typically uses 5–8 reference stars, a larger number of stars in the MOS footprint are needed since many cannot be used.
 For the optimally chosen science pointing, reference stars may be excluded because they fall behind the mounting plate between the MSA quadrants, or they are too close to a failed closed MSA shutter.
-Tests in the GOODS-S region, using the MSA Planning Tool (MPT), indicate that around 25-30% of TA reference objects in the FOV, and in a given magnitude bin (see Table 1), can be successfully used for MSATA.
+Tests in the GOODS-S region, using the MSA Planning Tool (MPT), indicate that around 25%–30% of TA reference objects in the FOV, and in a given magnitude bin (see Table 1), can be successfully used for MSATA.
 In other words, for a chosen readout pattern and filter in Table 1, the density of reference objects should be approximately 2 arcmin-2 or higher.
-This density would predict 24.5 reference objects in the 3.6 x 3.4 arcmin MSA FOV (including behind the MSA mounting plate); a 25% success rate would yield around 6 useful reference objects.
+This density would predict 24.5 reference objects in the 3.6 × 3.4 arcmin MSA FOV (including behind the MSA mounting plate); a 25% success rate would yield around 6 useful reference objects.
 Nonetheless, fluctuations around these estimates are expected, due to small number statistics and spatial variations in the distribution of stars.